isaiah0812/isaiahbullard-website/src/pages/beats/README.md

 `sold` - A boolean value determining whether or not the beat has been sold.

 ### Beat Tape
-A Beat Tape is a [Project](https://github.com/isaiah0812/isaiahbullard-website#project) that is released for free listening.
+A Beat Tape can be defined [here](https://github.com/isaiah0812/isaiahbullard-website#beat-tape).
 These projects contain only Beats, and these Beats are listed for sale on the site, just as any other beat from the Beats Page.
 Beat Tapes are loaded from the `projects` array in [../../constants/music.js](../../constants/music.js).
 An example `BeatTape` object can be found below, where a `BeatTape` object is an extension of a `Project` object.

 ```js
 {